nagyesta/lowkey-vault/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request about: It works fine but something is missing to make it better.
+name: Feature request
+about: It works fine but something is missing to make it better.
 Please tell us more!
 title: ''
+labels: enhancement
-labels: 'enhancement' assignees: ''
+assignees: ''

 ---